edysegura/edysegura/README.md

 <h2>Edy Segura <img src="https://komarev.com/ghpvc/?username=edysegura" alt="edysegura" /></h2>

-I'm a Fullstack Software Engineer enthusiastic to develop solutions that make people's life easier!
+As a Fullstack Software Engineer, I'm driven by a passion for crafting intuitive and impactful solutions that simplify everyday life.

 <br/>